Aryankgupta77/Aryankgupta77/README.md

  Hi, I’m Aryank Gupta
-🎓 Postgraduate Student in AI & ML | 💻 Data Engineer | 🤖 AI/ML Enthusiast
+🎓 Postgraduate Student | 💻 Data Engineer | 🤖 AI/ML Enthusiast

-🚀 About Me:
+About Me:

-Results-driven Professional with a solid foundation in Python, SQL, Machine Learning, and data Science.
+I am a Poatgraduate professional at University of Limerick with a solid foundation in Python, SQL, Machine Learning, and data Science.
-Currently pursuing a Master’s in Artificial Intelligence and Machine Learning at University of Limerick.

-🔭 I’m currently working on AI, Data Engineering, and Python Projects.
-🌱 I’m currently learning MLOps with Docker & Kubernetes and exploring Generative AI.
-👯 I’m looking to collaborate on Data Science, AI/ML, and backend development projects.
+Passionate about solving complex problems, My goal is to leveraging data-driven insights and innovative technologies to drive impact 🚀.
+Currently, I am expanding my understanding in AI, Machine Learning, and Deep Learning, focusing on building scalable and intelligent solutions.

-📫 Feel free to reach me here:
+Feel free to reach me here:
 💼 LinkedIn: linkedin.com/in/aryank-gupta
 📧 Email: aryankgupta57@gmail.com

-Let’s build something impactful together 🚀!